About

 Welcome to my blog!
 My name is Sissi and I live in the French-speaking part of Switzerland.
-I am a very eclectic cook, with a distinct penchant for the Japanese cuisine.
+I am an avowed chilli addict and a very eclectic cook, with a distinct penchant for Asian cuisines (Japanese, Korean, Thai and Indian meals appear most frequently on my table).
 I love filling up my pantry with pickles, sauces, savoury jellies, liquors….
-I have a big passion for wine and am particularly fond of Burgundy wines and German dry rieslings.
-I am also a big fan of shochu (焼酎), my big discovery of recent years.
+I have a big passion for wine and am particularly fond of Burgundy wines and German rieslings.
 Like most home cooks, I have always tried to keep my recipes on paper.
 Putting them online is a great way to share my culinary passion with you.
 I hope it will push me to become more disciplined and organized, improve my cooking skills, my English, not to mention learning to properly use my camera!
 It’s a pleasure to read your comments, but you can also write to me at withaglass at withaglass dot com.

 Bonjour Robert-Gilles, thank you for this kind comment.
 It seems we have a lot in common!
 I saw the other day you had a website dedicated to shochu too.
 You are so lucky to have access to hundreds, if not thousands, of different shochu brands and varieties!